Tips For Passengers Going on an Ocean Cruise

 Cruise Ship Safety

-All vessels on the ocean are subject to inspections, and this includes cruise ships.
-Most cruise ships are registered in foreign countries, and carry the country’s flag.
-This means they are subject to inspection according to vessel inspection laws in the country, where the ship is registered.
+Also, all vessels on the ocean are subject to inspections, and this includes cruise ships.
+Most cruise vessels are foreign registered.
+So they carry the other country’s flag.
+Of special interest, this international registration means they are subject to review according to vessel inspection laws in the country of registration.

-Vessel integrity, ship control, stability, navigation safety, safety management and environmental protection, are a part of the strictly regulated international regulations.
-U.S. passenger ships much have licensed individuals and crew, which must comply with U.S. Coast Guard regulations, who sets the standards for training and experience.
+Vessel integrity, ship control, stability, navigation safety, safety management, and environmental protection, are a part of the strictly regulated international regulations.
+U.S. passenger ships must have licensed individuals and crew.
+And they must also comply with U.S. Coast Guard regulations.
+Further, the USCG sets the standards for training and experience.

-If there is a report of a missing passenger, the cruise line company has a duty to carry out reasonable rescue search and rescue efforts.
-When the missing person is not found aboard the ship, then the vessel must return to the location, where the person was last known to be seen.
+If there is a report of a missing passenger, the cruise line company must carry out a reasonable rescue search and rescue efforts.
+So this means that the missing person is not aboard the ship, the vessel must go back and search.

-There have been passengers, who have fallen overboard cruise ships for a variety of reasons and have been rescued, even when they have been missing for hours.
-When a passenger is missing, and the cruise line fails to perform a reasonable search and rescue effort, they may be held liable for the disappearance of the passenger, since they failed in their duty of care.
+In fact, passengers have fallen overboard for a variety of reasons.
+And some rescues proved successful.
+And this remains true even after they were missing for hours.
+So if the cruise line fails to perform a reasonable search and rescue effort, they may be held liable.
+In fact, they can even be at fault for the disappearance of the passenger.
+In other words, they failed in performing their duty of care and filing

-Passengers who sustained injuries, or have become the victim of a criminal act on-board a cruise ship; have the right to file a lawsuit to recover damages, including medical costs, loss of income, pain, and suffering.
-The one thing that differs from the same injuries or criminal act taking place on land is that filing the claim may be governed by the terms on the cruise ship ticket.
+Passengers who have sustained injuries, or have become the victim of a criminal act on-board a cruise ship; have the right to file a lawsuit to recover damages.
+Damages include medical costs, loss of income, pain, and suffering.
+The criminal activities taking place on land differ because here, the claim may be governed by the terms on the cruise ship ticket.

-Cruise ship tickets contain what is called a forum selection clause and a choice of law provision, which is found in the small print on the back of the ticket.
-This fine print will specify the state, where passengers must file their lawsuit against the cruise line and the laws get applied in such cases.
+Cruise ship tickets contain a forum selection clause and a choice of law provision.
+And of course, it’s in the small print on the back of the ticket.
+This states where passengers must file their lawsuit against the cruise line.
+And it recites the applicable laws.

 Passengers filing a lawsuit against a cruise line, who object to it being heard in a court outside of their home state can petition to have it moved to a local tribunal.
 But this challenge is usually denied.

-It may be outlined on the ticket that the injured passenger is required to provide notice of the injury to the cruise line, within a specified period, which is usually six months from the date of the injury.
-This is not the same statute of limitations that is usual for the filing of an admiralty and maritime claim, which is three years.
+The ticket outlines that the injured passenger must provide notice of the injury to the cruise line.
+But this must happen within a specified period.
+This period is usually six months from the date of the injury.
+This period is not the same statute of limitations for the filing of a traditional admiralty and maritime claim, which is three years.

-The ticket may detail that any lawsuits filed against the cruise line, must do so in Los Angeles, California or Miami Florida.
-In either state, the court may enforce the time limitation outlined in the ticket and deny claims that are filed later than this specified period.
+The cruise ticket may detail that any lawsuits filed against the cruise line must be in Los Angeles, California or Miami Florida.
+In either state, the court may enforce the time limitation outlined in the ticket (passage contract).
+So courts normally deny claims filed later than this specified period.

-Many of the cruise lines get registered in other countries; as such, they fly the flag of that foreign country and abide by their laws.
-This means these laws could apply to incidences that occur on the cruise ship.
-When a cruise ship leaves a U.S. port, the laws of the state, where it departed from apply, as well as U.S. federal laws.
-International treaties may also apply to incidences that occur aboard ship.
+Many foreign cruise line registrations are in other countries; as such, they fly the flag of that foreign country and abide by their laws.
+This registration means these laws could apply to incidences that occur on the cruise ship.
+When a cruise ship leaves a U.S. port, the laws of the state it departed from apply, as well as U.S. federal laws.
+International treaties may also apply to incidents that occur aboard ship.

-One of these may be maritime jurisdiction, pursuant to 18 U.S. Code Section 7, if a criminal offense has been committed by or against a United States citizen, which occurs outside the jurisdiction of any country and applies to foreign vessels that have a U.S. departure and arrival port.
+One of these may be maritime jurisdiction, under 18 U.S. Code Section 7.
+So a criminal offense committed by or against a United States citizen happens outside the jurisdiction of any other country, U.S. law applies.
+And this same scheme applies with foreign vessels connected with a U.S. departure and arrival port.

-This applies, when over half of the passengers boarding a ship that embarks and disembarks in a California port or when the crime could have had a ‘substantial effect” within the state of California.
+When over half of the passengers boarding a California departing port, some jurisdiction remains.
+Same goes when the crime might have a ‘substantial effect” within the state of California.
 Learn more at 633 West 5th Street #2890 Los Angeles, CA 90071.
 (213) 596-9642.
-Understanding cruise law is of vital importance for anyone who cares about their safe passage.
+Understanding cruise law is of vital importance for anyone who cares about their safe passage at sea.